 Rarely Provide ROI

 Even though you’ll probably get 10+ cards, they might all be base cards of non-stars!
 I recently paid $35 to be in a break and I randomly pulled the pacers.
-I got 2 cards worth about $1 each, and then some commons that I could only give away.
+I got 2 cards worth about $1 each, and then some commons that I couldn’t give away.

 In my mind, you don’t join breaks for the ROI, you do it because they’re fun.
 There’s also something about branching out, like for example, I’ve never opened a hobby box of Prizm myself, but I have been in breaks where I’ve gotten some.